What is Alcohol Use Disorder and Alcohol Dependence Disorder?

 Delirium Tremors/Withdrawal syndrome:

 When a heavy alcohol user tries to stop drinking the body goes into physical withdrawal.
 They develop increased heartbeat, excessive sweating, tremors, irritability, mood swings, seizures, dementia, and sleep problems.

 Diagnosis of Alcohol Use Disorder and Alcohol Dependence Disorder:

-Diagnosis must be made using a proper physical examination to find out to what extent alcohol abuse has effected the person’s organs and overall physical well being.
-Psychological examination is also necessary for the diagnosis.
+Diagnosis must be made using a proper physical examination to find out to what extent alcohol abuse has affected the person’s organs and overall physical well-being.
+A psychological examination is also necessary for the diagnosis.